The Email Unsent: Please Don’t Hire [Candidate]

 Dear [Boss] and [HR Manager],

-Some number of years ago I was tasked with rewriting the entire SpeedTax webapp front end within a month.
-SpeedTax was in the final stages of short-selling to Wolters Kluwer so that investors could exit an unprofitable venture.
+Some number of years ago, I was tasked with rewriting the entire SpeedTax webapp front end within a month.
+SpeedTax was being sold to Wolters Kluwer so that investors could exit an unprofitable venture.
 The SpeedTax webapp had originally been coded by a consulting company which had not been fully paid.
 The consulting company was going to sue unless the webapp no longer used their code upon sale.
 Pretty sensational.
 Even more sensational once we found out it was a SpeedTax employee who notified the consulting company of the sale!

 We scheduled an interview for some weekday.
-I told my boss that I was going to interview at GaiKai sometime in the afternoon then return for work.
+I told my boss that I was going to interview at GaiKai sometime in the afternoon, then return for work.
 I then drove to GaiKai and arrived early so that I could find parking, locate the GaiKai office, and meet with the recruiter.
-I met with 3 technical interviewers, the last of which was the CIO.
-Afterwards I returned to SpeedTax, worked late in the evening, printed out and signed the offer letter from GaiKai and resumed working.
+I met with three technical interviewers, the last of which was the CIO.
+Afterwards, I returned to SpeedTax, worked late in the evening, printed and signed the offer letter from GaiKai, and resumed working.
 I worked extra late that night to make up for missed work.
-Four weeks later the SpeedTax front end was rewritten and the sale was finalized.
-As per my letter of resignation I left the following day.
+Four weeks later, the SpeedTax front end was rewritten and the sale was finalized.
+As per my letter of resignation, I left the following day.

-During the hardest month of work in my life I was able to schedule time for an interview, physically arrive for the interview ahead of time and negotiate the limited PTO with my panicked employer.
-Finding a new job was very important to me hence I made time for the interview despite tremendous work pressure.
+During the hardest month of work in my life, I was able to schedule time for an interview, physically arrive for the interview ahead of time, and negotiate the limited PTO with my panicked employer.
+Finding a new job was very important to me, so I made time for the interview despite tremendous work pressure.
 Even though I was very stressed from work, I never once mentioned the situation at SpeedTax during the GaiKai interview.
 Why should GaiKai care?
-The GaiKai engineers and CIO were in the middle of a very stressful product launch and under severe pressure and time constraints.
+The GaiKai engineers and CIO were in the middle of a stressful product launch, under severe pressure and time constraints.
 We were in similar situations.

-I feel we should pass on [Candidate] because [Candidate] has already failed some minimum requirements.
+I think we should pass on [Candidate] because [Candidate] has already failed some minimum requirements.
 It is probable that [Candidate] is overworked and stressed out.
-I feel for [Candidate] but they will probably have to work hard at MediaAlpha too.
+I feel for [Candidate], but they will probably have to work hard at MediaAlpha too.
 I want to work with Senior Engineers who can professionally deal with scheduling constraints and their own stress levels.
 [Candidate] does not seem able to do either.
 [Candidate] did not have to physically arrive anywhere.
-[Candidate] is working from home and doesn't actually have to ask their employer for PTO if they feel their employer would reject the request.
-If [Candidate] is overworked, wants a new job, and is interested in MediaAlpha then they should rationally prioritize our interview.
-More over we are busy people and [Candidate] should respect our time as they respect their own.
+[Candidate] is working from home and doesn’t actually have to ask their employer for PTO if they feel their employer would reject the request.
+If [Candidate] is overworked, wants a new job, and is interested in MediaAlpha, then they should rationally prioritize our interview.
+Moreover, we are busy people and [Candidate] should respect our time as they respect their own.

 - Randy